 Conclusion

-I can also prepare a PSU banking peer comparison HTML table (Union Bank vs SBI, Bank of Baroda, Canara Bank) to highlight relative valuation and efficiency metrics if you’d like.
+Would you like me to extend this into a public sector bank peer overlay HTML (e.g., Union Bank vs Bank of Baroda, Canara Bank, and Indian Bank) to highlight relative valuation and efficiency positioning?

 NIFTY 50 - Fundamental Stock Watchlist